javidanaslanli/simple-ann-tf/README.md

 # simple-ann-tf
 It is a simple and basic ANN.
+Tensorflow and Keras used.